MohammadFAHssn/Udemy--Lets-Learn-Laravel--A-Guided-Path-For-Beginners/README.md

 > The public directory contains the index.php file, which is the entry point for all requests entering your application and configures autoloading.

+> The storage/app/public directory may be used to store user-generated files, such as profile avatars, that should be publicly accessible.
+You should create a symbolic link at public/storage which points to this directory.
+You may create the link using the php artisan storage:link Artisan command.

 ### Explanation of `routes/console.php` in Laravel

 This file is where you define **closure-based Artisan commands**.
 It provides a lightweight way to create custom console commands without generating dedicated command classes.
 Here's a breakdown: